June 2026

 Smart Usage Tips

-- Stack Your Cards: Pair a 2 % flat-rate card with a category card for groceries, dining, or travel to lift your blended earn rate.
+- Stack Your Cards: Pair a 2% flat-rate card with a category card for groceries, dining, or travel to boost your blended earn rate.

-- Plan for Welcome Bonuses: Map required spending into your normal budget before you apply—recent offers can top four-figure values.
+- Plan for Welcome Bonuses: Map the required spending into your normal budget before you apply; recent offers can reach four-figure amounts.

 - Automate Payments: On-time, in-full payments sidestep interest entirely and protect your score.